We are in Herefordshire now!

-We have been pleased to welcome a few resident retreatants to the monastery, but please note that we shall not be receiving any more until Eastertide 2014.
-The prioress has to have an operation in January 2014, and until she is back to normal, it is unfair both to guests and the community to have visitors staying overnight.
+We have been pleased to welcome a few resident retreatants to the monastery, but please note that we shall not be receiving any more until later in 2014.
+The prioress has had to have a couple of operations and is now receiving further intensive treatment, so until she is back to normal, it is unfair both to guests and the community to have visitors staying overnight.
 Days of recollection and daytime visits can be arranged as hitherto.

 Sharing a Vocation . . .We, the Benedictine nuns of Holy Trinity Monastery, formerly at East Hendred, now at Howton Grove Priory in Herefordshire, invite you to explore this web site to learn something about the monastic way of life.

 For fifteen hundred years Benedictine monks and nuns have been seeking God through lives of prayer and service.
 In every generation that tradition has to be realised anew.
 Today we unite with us in the search for God all who touch our lives in some way:

 - those joined to us by a special bond as Oblates, Associates and Friends;

 - those who share our life as guests;